-As a benefit to chartered outposts, the national office will create and distribute a general promotional package each year for use in promoting the ministry at the local level.
-The package would follow a consistent design and theme while allowing for customization by the outpost.
-All components will be distributed in electronic format via CD and/or restricted download to enable users to customize each item with the church's or outpost's information before printing.
-This will enable outposts to create top-quality, professionally designed promotional materials, customized to carry the unique message of their church, at a minimal cost.
+As a benefit to chartered outposts, the national office has begun creating a general promotional package each year for use in promoting the ministry at the local level.
+The package follows a consistent design and theme while allowing for customization by outposts.
+All components are distributed in electronic format via CD to enable users to customize each item with the church's or outpost's information before printing.
+This enables outposts to create top-quality, professionally designed promotional materials, customized to carry the unique message of their church, at a minimal cost.

-High Adventure to become Rangers NOW
+Rangers NOW